EEbrami/estimating-hank-nn/project_narrative_for_professor.md

 1.  **The KMR Estimator:** For the "All-in-One" training loop (citing _Maliar et al., 2021_).
 2.  **The Set Transformer:** For the "Brain" of the agent.
-3.  **A "Proxy HANK" Environment:** A simplified physics engine (citing _Kaplan et al., 2018_) to benchmark the architecture's performance.
+3.  **A "Proxy HANK" Environment:** A simplified physics engine where the distribution evolves according to an aggregate-state-dependent transition matrix (Reiter-style proxy).
+This ensures the Set Transformer learns the mapping from _evolving_ inequality to aggregate prices, rather than just a static embedding.

 ## 5. Conclusion